Manitoba Motor Carrier Enforcement crest

 • Testifying in Court

-Upon graduation from the classroom portion of the recruit training, officers are then deployed to their assigned postings where they will receive field coaching from a senior MCEO.
+Upon graduation from the classroom portion of the recruit training, officers are then deployed to their assigned postings where they will receive field coaching from senior MCEOs.

-New officers are then required to participate in Commercial Vehicle Safety Alliance (CVSA) Inspector training within their first 9-18 months of employment, in order to become a certified CVSA inspector.
-This certification is mandatory for all MCEOs to remain employed with MMCE.
+New officers are then required to participate and successfully complete the Commercial Vehicle Safety Alliance (CVSA) Inspector training within their first 9-18 months of employment, (in order to become a certified CVSA inspector).
+This annual certification is mandatory for all MCEOs to remain employed with MMCE as an MCEO.

 Probationary period: